RamaBharti/Booking_System_django/README.md

 # Booking_System_django
-This repo contains codes for creating a user-friendly booking system for a university where students book appointments to meet with Professors, using Python with Django framework.
+This repo contains codes for creating a user-friendly booking system for a university where students can book appointments to meet with Professors, using Python with Django framework.
  Features :
 1. Sign-in/Sign-out/Sign-up for users (students and Admin)
 2. CRUD functionality for users